 Another reason Greggio is only on the show for six months is that he lives in Monte Carlo.
-In order to keep his Monaco residency and avoid Italian taxation, Greggio must return every six months.
-A controversial decision on his part, but that doesn't seem to interfere with his success and popularity.
-During his time off from "Striscia," Greggio does some live theatre and largely keeps out of the public eye, to the point that he hardly ever gives interviews.
+In order to keep his Monaco residency and avoid Italian taxation (but this got him some legal troubles), Greggio must return every six months.
+A controversial decision on his part, but that doesn’t seem to interfere with his success and popularity.
+During his time off from “Striscia,” Greggio does some live theatre and largely keeps out of the public eye, to the point that he hardly ever gives interviews.
 Very little is known about Greggio personally, other than his love for the soccer team Juventus, which he has never made an effort to hide.

 With his success in new genres of television, Ezio Greggio has become a popular personality on Italian television and a cultural icon of a new generation, using his “fake” news to enact real change and also to entertain.